 Then we take a visit Nat Hlaung Kyaung Temple and Bu Pagoda.
 As the day comes to an end, embark on a boat ride along Irrawaddy River, offering magnificent views of the temples and riverside villages as the sun begins to set.

-This morning, you will be transferred to the Nyaung U Airport to take domestic flight to Mandalay, the second-largest city and former royal capital of Myanmar’s king in 1885.
+This morning, you will be transferred to the airport to take domestic flight to MANDALAY, the second-largest city and former royal capital of Myanmar’s king in 1885.

 Upon arrival in Mandalay, drive to Amarapura to visit Mahagandayon Monastery, home to some 800 monks and one of the major destinations of Mandalay tour.
 If we visit at 11:00AM, you can watch the whole monastery eating silently.